Péter Vácz: Career

 Vácz co-founded the international film collective Caravel Collective, with which he made experimental films in the South of France for a year from summer 2013.

 In 2014, Vácz was commissioned by Picasso Pictures, who had noted his Streamschool film, to create a music video for the song "All I'm Saying" by British band James.
 The project had a three-week deadline.
 The resulting stop-motion puppet video premiered on The Quietus, which praised Vácz's "excellent, darkly uplifting handiwork", and garnered a Best Animation nomination for the 2015 Berlin Music Video Awards.

 After the experimental period in France, Vácz spent a year in Berlin as a freelancer, and moved back to Budapest in 2015.
 In addition to his professional and artistic work, he started teaching animation practice and theory at his alma mater, the Moholy-Nagy University of Art and Design.
 After several years of teaching, in 2019 he became the artistic director of the Illyés Művészeti Szakképző Akadémia.

 In 2016, Vácz collaborated with Joseph Wallace on another James music video, for the track "Dear John".
 Vácz and Wallace had met as students on the Animation Sans Frontières (ASF) animation course and have collaborated on a number of projects over the years, as well as teaching stop-motion animation together.
 "Dear John" used 3D animation with 2D flashback sequences.
 It, too, was nominated for the Berlin Music Video Awards.

 More recent projects by Vácz include a psychedelic music video for Hungarian kids' band Szagos Hörigekkók, the live-action short film Pillowface – chronicling a man's playful attempts to combat hotel-room loneliness – and the semi-autobiographical animation project Noah's Tree.

+In 2025, Vácz released the 21-minute short film Dog Ear (Hungarian Kutyafül) in 2D drawn style.
+The film premiered at the Annecy International Animation Film Festival and won a Special Mention at the Manchester Animation Festival.